quicbit-js/qb-extend-flat/readme.md

 this may not be the function for you - unless you want to flatten your classes out and start migrating towards functional.

+Take note that qb-extend-flat does *not* copy Symbols.

+## Examples

 qb-extend-flat along with a handful of conventions can work well for light-weight static OOP needs in ES5.
-The code can be *almost* as concise and simple as ES6 code:
+The code can be *almost* as concise and simple as ES6 classes.
+These examples are also included in the project on github.

-ES6
+### ES6
 ```js
     class Shape {
         constructor (x, y) {